kieronk/pinterest-datapipeline/README.md

-## pinterest-datapipeline
+# pinterest-datapipeline

 This project attempts to replicate the Pinterest data pipeline.

 The project brings together several elements:

-# Data:
+## Data:

 Note: The data used in this project is synthetic and as such, contains no real user data.

 There are 3 different datasets used in this project.
-They replicate the type of data found in pinterest posts:
+They replicate the type of data found in Pinterest posts:
 - 'Pin' data.
-This is data about the 'pins' that users have created.
-Essentially the content of the pin they place on the site.
-For example: the title of the pin, or the content of the post.
+This is data about the 'Pins' that users have created.
+Essentially the content of the Pin they place on the site.
+For example: the title of the Pin, or the content of the Pin.
 - 'Geo' data.
-This is geolocation data about the pin that has been created.
+This is geolocation data about the Pin that has been created.
 Such as the country, latitude and longitude in which the pin was created.
 - 'User' data.
-This is data about the user who posted the pin, such as their user name, and the name associated with the user account.
+This is data about the user who posted the Pin, such as their user name, and the name associated with the user account.

 The 3 datasets can used in 2 different process with the files contained in this repo:
-- Batch processing and cleaning using Kafka
+- Batch processing and data transformation using Kafka
 - Streaming using AWS kinesis

-# File structure
+## File structure

-## Batch Processing
+### Batch Processing

 user_posting_emulation.py
 This python file connects to an AWS RDS database, selects the data from the database for the 3 different datasets mentioned above, and sends them to Kafka via an API that was created in AWS API Gateway.
+The data is stored in topics in an S3 bucket.

 pinterest_dataCleaning
-This takes 3 differents datasets from 3 seperate S3 buckets and performs transformations ensuring they are clean and formatted correctly.
+This takes the 3 differents datasets stored in the S3 bucket and performs transformations ensuring they are clean and formatted correctly.

-## Streaming
+### Streaming

 user_posting_emulation_streaming.py
 This python connects to the same AWS RDS database mentioned above, selects the data from the database for the 3 different datasets, and posts them kinesis.
-This is with the aim of creating a data stream of the data.

 read_data_from_kinesis
 This notebook reads data from 3 different kinesis streams, performs transformations to ensure they are clean and fomatted correctly, then writes them to a Delta Table in Spark.

-# Installation instructions
+## Installation instructions

 The infrastructure for this project was set up on AWS and Databricks.